ncsa/CustomImageBuilder/README.md

 A [globus-compute-endpoint](https://globus-compute.readthedocs.io/en/latest/endpoints.html) setup on HPC cluster.

 The following steps can be used to create an endpoint on the NCSA Delta Cluster, you can modify the configurations based on your use-case:
+## Note.
+For the following to work we must use the globus-compute-sdk version of 2.2.0 while setting up our endpoint.

 1. Create a conda virtual env.
 We have created a ```custom-image-builder``` conda env on the delta cluster as follows:
 ```shell